jsquire/jessesquire.com/src/_posts/2019-03-09-relections-on-my-first-development-job.md

 The owner of the company, Mike, was the person that "interviewed" me.
 He and a partner had started the company and wrote the original few years of the management software before Mike stepped away from hands-on development and hired others to do the work.
 By the time I joined, Mike had been away from programming for a solid 10+ years, but his shadow loomed large.
 I learned very quickly during my first few weeks that Mike still dictated many of the practices for development and that my initial impression of him being a bit odd was on point.
 He had some interesting rules that we had to follow:

+{:.with-paragraph}
 - Development will always be done in a version of FoxPro that is at least 1 major version behind the current release. **_Why?_**  Mike had his environment crash once after installing the most recent version and didn't want to deal with "unstable software" that could cost him money.
-- The names of all files will begin with a "w".**_Why?_**  Because Mike likes "w"s.  _(As you'd imagine, this means that out of the mass of files in the root directory, the majority of them were clustered together visually.)_
+- The names of all files will begin with a "w".**_Why?_**  Because Mike likes "w"s.
 - Files were to be named in lowercase without underscores, dashes, or spaces in them and were not to exceed 8 characters, including the leading "w". **_Why?_**   Because Mike felt that Windows was a fad and required that DOS limitations were adhered to.
-- All variable names were to begin with "M".**_Why?_**   To denote that it was a "memory variable."  _(Nobody could ever explain to my what other type of variable we were trying to distinguish from.
+- All variable names were to begin with "M".**_Why?_**   To denote that it was a "memory variable."
+Nobody was explain to me what other type of variable we were trying to distinguish from.
 There was no such thing as a "file variable," for instance.
-Everything was just a standard memory pointer.)_
+Everything was just a standard memory pointer.
-- Variable names were to be in UPPERCASE only, must contain only letters and digits, and may not exceed 8 characters, including the leading "M." **_Why?_**   Because FoxPro 2 wasn't able to deal with longer names or special characters and Mike required that we be compatible with FoxPro 2.0 (DOS) in case we ever had to rollback.
-This was 1998; FoxPro 2.0 was 7 years old ran on a different platform than our product was sold on.  _(You can imagine how readable those variable names were.)_
+- Variable names were to be in UPPERCASE only, must contain only letters and digits, and may not exceed 8 characters, including the leading "M." **_Why?_**   Because FoxPro 2.0 wasn't able to deal with longer names or special characters and Mike required that we be compatible with it in case we ever had to rollback.
+For the record, FoxPro 2.0 was 7 years older than our version and ran on a different operating system than our product was sold on.
 - We were not allowed to use arrays.**_Why?_**   Mike "didn't understand" arrays and, thus, didn't like them.
 - We were not allowed to use SQL.**_Why?_**  Mike "didn't understand" SQL.
 Instead, we were to open each table file that we needed, programmatically set a join between them in memory, and then linearly scan them and copy over the information that we were trying to retrieve.

 I suspect that there were more quirks, but those are the ones that I can still recall.
-My final memory is that, after arguing that using an array was necessary to implement whatever first task I was assigned, I was banished to being a cable pull assistant for running networks for the next two weeks as "a time to reflect on the importance of following standards."
+My final memory is that, after arguing that using an array was necessary to implement whatever first task I was assigned, I was banished to being a networking cable pull assistant for the next two weeks as "a time to reflect on the importance of following standards."

 # Well, That was Fast

 Shortly into my tenure, one of my college professors approached me with an opportunity that he had been kind enough to recommend me for.
-I was offered double what I was making to take a role working on technology that wasn't in danger of being obsolete, Visual Basic - which was quite a hot technology at the time.
+I was offered double what I was making to take a role working on technology that wasn't in danger of being obsolete, Visual Basic - quite a hot technology at the time.

 Thus ended my time with Mike's company.
 It may have only been 3 months, but it left quite an impression.